hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 # Module 2: Audit your IoT Fleet

-In Module 1, you validated environment setup for your IoT devices.
-Your next task is to regularly audit these devices to detect any drifts from security requiremetns for device configuraiton.
-As a busy Security Engineer, you looks for opportunity to automate audits and mitigations for thousands of IoT devices.
+In Module 1, you validated the environment setup for your IoT devices.
+Your next task is to regularly audit these devices to detect any drifts from security requirements for device configuration.
+As a busy Security Engineer, you are looking for the opportunity to automate the migration and auditing of thousands of IoT devices.
 This module will show you how to accomplish automation for audit and mitigation actions.

 1. [Audit your IoT Fleet](#1-audit-your-iot-fleet)